September 24, 2025

 That said, a “good” score is one that aligns with the schools you’re applying to and doesn’t make AdComs question your academic readiness.
 Context always matters.

-Yes, but only if you’re realistic about what that means.
-Three months is enough if you’re organized, consistent, and treat MCAT prep like a full-time job.
-That usually means 20–30+ hours a week, regular full-lengths, and a rock-solid content and strategy plan.
+Yes, three months is enough if you treat MCAT prep like a full-time job.
+That usually means 20–30+ hours a week.
+You’ll want to take regular full-lengths.
 If your foundation is weak or your schedule is chaotic, three months can fly by without results.

-The MCAT leans hard into critical thinking.
-Yes, you need to know the material, but the test is designed to twist, reframe, and disguise that content.
-You’ll rarely get a straightforward recall question.
+The MCAT is mostly about critical thinking.
+Yes, you need to know the material, but you’ll rarely get a straightforward recall question.
 Instead, you’ll be reading passages, analyzing data, and applying concepts in unfamiliar ways.
 If you’re relying purely on flashcards, you’re preparing for the wrong test.

-You’re ready when your practice full-lengths are consistent, controlled, and within striking distance of your goal score.
+You’re ready when your practice full-lengths are consistent and within striking distance of your goal score.
 One good score isn’t enough.
-You need a pattern.
-You should also be finishing full-lengths without mental shutdowns or timing disasters.
+You should also not be finishing full-lengths with mental shutdowns or timing disasters.
 If you're still burning out halfway or guessing entire passages, you're not ready.
-Testing early just to “see how you’ll do” is a recipe for regret.
+Testing early just to “see how you’ll do” is a great way to need to retake it.